markocvjetko/image_to_math/README.md

 Photomath pre-interview assignment solution.

+Instructions:
-Unzip math-examples.zip and dataset.zip to the project root directory To train the model, run model_train.py.
+- Unzip math-examples.zip and dataset.zip to the project root directory
+- To train the model, run model_train.py.
 Model_train.py saves the model as model.pth and class id dictionary as class-ids.txt.
-To see how the OCR works, run OCR_and_processing_demo.py.
+- To see how the OCR works, run OCR_and_processing_demo.py.
 The demo uses math-examples.
 Press any key to continue with image loading.
-To solve a math expression from an image, run photomath.py.
+- To solve a math expression from an image, run photomath.py.

 Current milestones: